Category Archives: Dairy

 Preheat oven to 350 degrees.
 (You can also pre-assemble, refrigerate and cook day of.
 Or you can cook halfway which is what Karyn and I do, and then freeze.
 Then defrost the night before you’re using it and cook.)

 Peel apples and chop.
 Spray baking dish with Pam.
-Mix apples, cranberry sauce, 1 cup of sugar, and 1 tsp. salt together in a bowl, then place in sprayed baking dish.
+Mix apples, cranberry sauce, 2 cups of sugar, and 1 tsp. salt together in a bowl, then place in sprayed baking dish.
 Use whatever dish you like enough to place right on table.

-In a separate bowl, mix 4 cups matzoh farfel, 1 cup sugar, 1 cup melted butter (or margarine), and 1 tsp. salt.
+In a separate bowl, mix 4 cups matzoh farfel, 1 1/2 cups sugar, 1 cup melted butter (or margarine), and 1 tsp. salt.
 When well mixed, put on top of apple mixture and bake at 350 until bubbly (about 55 minutes).

 Peach Farfel for Passover – crowd favorite

-As promised I will start to post some of the best of my Passover recipes.
-I know these are trying times and everyone should do what they want to do without any judgement from anyone.
-If you are going to make a few things this is an absolute winner.
-Maybe since all of our Seders will be small this year you can 1/2 it.
-That is what I am going to do.
 This is most definitely a “must have” Passover recipe.
-It has been a winning recipe ever since my friend Audrey gave it to me many years ago.
+It has been a winning no no recipe ever since my friend Audrey gave it to me many years ago.
 This one is probably one of the most favorite Passover staples.
 Recipes are funny in that -they tend to spread out to a wide group of people and people start passing them down to their people and so forth and so on and before you know it no one remembers where the original recipe came from , they just remember that it was on their Passover table and they can’t imagine a Seder dinner without it.
 Enjoy this one; it is sweet and makes for a delicious side dish with poultry or beef.
 This has always been a crowd pleaser.
 I know, the amount of eggs is obscene on this holiday!
 This one has 7 eggs in it!!!!!

 Make this part of your Passover tradition, you’ll be happy you did.